Jump to accessibility statement Skip to content

 Please note our application form will ask you to provide information about you, your studies and your background.
 This information will help the University determine if you are eligible for the scheme and if you meet any of the University of Sunderland’s Widening Participation Criteria definitions of under-represented groups.
 You must provide accurate information and be able to provide evidence if required.

-The School of Medicine will guarantee a Multiple Mini Interview to those students that are applicants of the Medicine MBChB course who:
+The School of Medicine will guarantee a Multiple Mini Interview to those students who are applicants of the Medicine MBChB course who:

 • Meet the GCSE, A Level and UCAT (University Clinical Aptitude Test) requirements